thebaldgeek/thebaldgeek.github.io/README.md

 ### Support or Contact

 I will do my best to support your Node-RED aircraft spotting / tracking adventures, but please keep in mind, I am NOT a programmer.
 I honestly have no idea or right to be doing any of this, so your milage may vary.
+Also, since I am not a programmer (Have I mentioned I am not a programmer?), I have no idea what a 'pull request' is or how to deal with one.

     ![linear actuator](https://user-images.githubusercontent.com/7385116/117485168-e8866900-af1c-11eb-8982-83457b7049cd.PNG)